Tim-Hoare/tidytuesday/russian-troll-tweets.md

 tweets <- map_df(list.files("russian-troll-tweets-master/",
            pattern = "IRAhandle_tweets", full.names = TRUE), read_csv)

-# Save the object as a .RDS file so we have all the tweets in one file for the future
+# Save the object as a .RDS file so we have all the tweets in one place for the future
 saveRDS(tweets, "russian_troll_tweets.RDS")
 ```
 Let's have a look at the data: